tpsara/iDhi/README.md

       adb push dps.conf /data

-     The information in <code>dps.conf</code> files is used by the iDhi Device Client to provision the device in the Azure IoT Hub identified in it.
-Please make sure the <cond>dps.conf</conf> information is accurate - else the device will not get provisioned.
+     The information in <code>dps.conf</code> files is used by the iDhi Device Client to provision the device in the Azure IoT Hub identified in <code>dps.conf</code>.
+Please make sure the <code>dps.conf</code> information is accurate, otherwise the device will not get provisioned.

 -    To connect iDhi device over Wifi.